Adopting From Birth Parents

-If you are seeking to adopt, one way to find a baby is to do your own research and locate a pregnant woman who is looking to relinquish her baby.
+If you are seeking to adopt, you don't always have to go through an agency.
+You can also do your own research and locate a pregnant woman who is looking to relinquish her baby.
 You can then negotiate directly with the birth mother—and sometimes the birth father—to create an adoption plan.
 You will work with the birth parents to figure out details such as how much future contact the birth parents may have with their baby.

 Looking for birth parents